age-series/eln2-web/readme.md

 # Development

-All of the webpages are located in the `docs` folder.
+All the webpages are located in the `docs` folder.

 The page navigation bar config is located in `mkdocs.yml` under `nav:`